velartrill/velartrill.github.io/orig/in-good-hands.md

 “Wilco.
 Be back in a minute.”

-Less than half a minute later, I’m crouched on my bed and screaming his name.
+Moments later, I’m crouched on my bed and screaming his name.

 Vi’s not breathing.
 I can barely make out a heartbeat.
 I’m still screaming his name when he grabs me by the shoulders, pulls me back gently so he can see to her.
 The world’s a blur; it comes in flashes and glimpses.
 Lena yelling something into a black band around his wrist.
 Leaning over her, getting her oxygen like a pro.
 Seli — the woman I haven't exchanged so much as a word with — in the room, opening up satchels of equipment, needles, vials; they’re fitting something over her face— chirping from a machine—